sonic-net/sonic-mgmt/docs/ECN-test-plan.md

 ## Setup configuration

 ### DUT Configuration
-•	PFC watch dog is disabled
+•	PFC watch dog is disabled so that the SONiC DUT does not discard packets from the egress queue as  PFC PAUSE storm mitigation action.

 •	Enable ECN at queue 3:
 ```